HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 #### Quota Rule 2: You are allowed to log up to 8 hours of quota per day
 We care about your health and don’t support excessive playtime.
 Take regular breaks and monitor your health while on duty.
 If you feel ill, we recommend not getting on at all.

+#### Quota Rule 3: Logging shifts on private servers is not allowed
+In case of manual shift logging system being in place, you are not allowed to log shifts on private servers.
+Shift logging is allowed only on public servers and special events if permitted by HSPS leadership.

 #### Leave Of Absence:
 While on Leave of Absence, you are not permitted to attend any events that may occur while your LOA is active.
 We have this system in place for guards who need a break as we care about your health and any other reasons.
 If you fail to adhere to this, you may be subject to disciplinary action.